 How to Convert Date to Text in Excel?

-Right click on the cell and select Format Cells option.
+Right-click on the cell and select the Format Cells option.

 Select the date option and select the below option.

 So, excel will reflect the numbers based on the formatting you give.

 Where can you Convert Date to Text in Excel?

 Now, let us see some examples where you can convert Date to Text in Excel.